Robin Thicke: 2013–2014: Blurred Lines and Real Husbands of Hollywood

 The song and related music videos also received criticism for being misogynistic and promoting rape culture, with some critics calling the lyrics "creepy" and "rapey".
 In an interview for GQ magazine Thicke joked about the video, saying, "What a pleasure it is to degrade a woman.
 I've never gotten to do that before.
 I've always respected women."
 In response to Thicke's statement in GQ that the idea of the video was to be 'derogatory towards women', the director Diane Martel denied this was discussed on set: "That's crazy.
 Maybe he wasn't thinking when he said that."

 During an interview with Oprah Winfrey for Oprah's Next Chapter, Thicke clarified his comment about degrading women, describing it as a "bad joke", noting that the published GQ interview did not mention that he was doing an impersonation of Will Ferrell's Ron Burgundy character while making the remark, thus not providing the sarcastic/joking context.

 The song's unrated music video was originally banned from YouTube before being reposted some weeks later.

-On August 25, at the 2013 MTV Video Music Awards, Thicke performed "Blurred Lines" with Miley Cyrus, who is twerking on stage, followed by "Give It 2 U" with 2 Chainz and Kendrick Lamar.
+On August 25, at the 2013 MTV Video Music Awards, Thicke performed "Blurred Lines" with Miley Cyrus, who famously twerked on stage, followed by "Give It 2 U" with 2 Chainz and Kendrick Lamar.
+During the performance, Cyrus danced in such a way as to mimic a sexual act with Thicke.
+Afterwards, Cyrus said that Thicke had explicitly asked her to be "as naked as possible" during the performance.
+According to the same source, "Thicke was angry with Cyrus for 'going too far' during the VMAs, and that he thought the 'Wrecking Ball' songstress had 'hijacked the performance.'"
 The performance drew negative reactions for its alleged raunchiness, sexism, racism, slut-shaming, and cultural appropriation.
-It became the most tweeted about event in history, with Twitter users generating 360,000 tweets about the event per minute; breaking the previous record held by Beyoncé's Super Bowl XLVII halftime show performance six months earlier.
+It became the most tweeted about event in history, with Twitter users generating 360,000 tweets about the event per minute, breaking the previous record held by Beyoncé's Super Bowl XLVII halftime show performance six months earlier.